levitation-opensource/biological-alignment-gridworlds-benchmarks/README.md

 [`tensorboard`](https://www.tensorflow.org/tensorboard).
 This information can be accessed by starting a `tensorboard` server locally.
 To do that switch to the directory where pytorch-lightning stores the experiments (e.g.
 `outputs/lightning_logs`).
-Within you find one folder for each experiment containing `events.out.tfevents` files.
+Your `aintelope` environment needs to be _active_ (`tensorboard` is installed automatically from the requirements).
+Within you find one folder for each experiment containing `events.out.tfevents.*` files.
 Start the server via

 ```
 cd outputs/lightning_logs
 tensorboard --logdir=. --bind_all
 ```

-You can access the dashboard using your favorit browser at `127.0.0.1:6006`.
+You can access the dashboard using your favorit browser at `127.0.0.1:6006` (the port is also shown in the command line).

 ## Logging